What we do in Ngoli

 Congratulations to Victor who has just passed his nursing qualifications at Chengelo college and is now looking for work..

-Samuel is training to be a teacher.
+Samuel is now a qualified teacher.
 He came back to Ngoli to help with our selection process in 2018, giving students the chance to ask him what help he had received.

 To hear more about Samuel's journey click here.

 NGOLI Science Block Project